nandosola/go-lambda-poc/README.md

 ```

-**NB** I'm using the same API user across all this exercise.
+**NB** I'm using the same AWS API user across all this exercise.
 I should have created a cloudwatch-only profile.

 #### Metrics
 Atm only accessible via CloudWatch dashboards.